nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

   <figcaption>This is something I wanted for ages</figcaption>
 </figure>

 Finding a good shortcut to trigger the UI was surprisingly hard.
-Since we wanted the browser shortcut to still work (e.g. on Windows, Ctrl+R reloads the page), we had to look for the leftovers, which left us with F9.
+Since we wanted the browser shortcuts to still work (e.g. on Windows, Ctrl+R reloads the page), we had to look for the leftovers, which left us with F9.
 We're working on putting a button in the UI to toggle it so it's more discoverable than it is today.

 ---

 Closing the gap with Chrome DevTools meant implementing top-level await expression support.
 At the moment, `await` expression are only valid in async functions and generators (even if [there's a tc39 proposal to change that](https://github.com/tc39/proposal-top-level-await)).
 So we had to be creative in order to support it in the console.
-[Jason Laster](https://twitter.com/jasonlaster11) kick-off and lands a first version, that then motivated me in pushing it other the finish line.
+[Jason Laster](https://twitter.com/jasonlaster11) kick-off and lands a first version, that then motivated me in pushing it over the finish line.

 <figure>
   <video src="/images/posts_assets/2019-01-17/await.mp4" alt="Screencast of top-level await expressions being evaluated in the console"  autoplay=true muted=true loop=true/>